The highest use of capital is not to make more money, but to make money do more for the betterment of life.

 Meaning

-In the quote “The highest use of capital is not to make more money, but to make money do more for the betterment of life.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that the present moment deserves attention.
+The message behind “The highest use of capital is not to make more money, but to make money do more for the betterment of life.” revolves around life.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme